Introduction to Virtual Events

 Virtual event fatigue is a real thing, breaking up the event with some fun and engaging activities or entertainment can be a great way to keep your audience engaged, in the platform and invested in the event.

 Many virtual event solutions offer some form of virtual networking capabilities, but these can be pretty basic.
 Think outside the box and consider what your attendees would be impressed by, and what they would tell their colleagues/families/friends about!
-For some ideas, watch this session from Smyle Founder Matt Margetson on gamifying your virtual event and read this piece on virtual team building ideas.
+For some ideas, watch this session from Smyle Founder Matt Margetson on gamifying your virtual event or check out our range of team building offerings.

 How Much Does a Virtual Event Cost?

-Although virtual events can be cheaper than in-person events, eliminating the costs of venue hire, catering, furniture, travel, branding, etc, this isn't always the case.
+Although virtual events can be cheaper than in-person events, eliminating the costs of venue hire, catering, furniture, travel, branding etc, it isn't always the case.
 It’s important to properly budget for your online event to make sure you know exactly how much you’re spending.
 You’d be surprised how the costs of virtual event technology providers can add up!

 We’ve put together a guide on how to budget for your virtual event to pick up some tips.
 Below you can find some examples of event formats and what they would roughly cost.
 These can vary greatly depending on your specific brief but may give you a rough indication of what to expect.
 We recommend getting in touch with one of our Virtual Event Experts for an estimate specific to your brief.